danielmansson/Unity.Mathematics.FixedPoint/readme.md

 Unity.Mathematics is using code generation to create their vector and matrix types.
 Most of the changes in this repository from Unity.Mathematics has been in `VectorGenerator.cs` and `fpmath.cs`.

 The plan is to keep this repository almost up to date with Unity.Mathematics, so changes has been isolated as much as possible.
 However, `VectorGenerator.cs` was not made with external extensibility in mind.
-When there are internal changes to Unity.Mathematics in upcoming version, this will require manual patching.
+When there are internal changes to Unity.Mathematics in upcoming versions, this will require manual patching.

 `fpmath.cs` contains the common fixed point math operations.
 The implementations are based on the floating point methods in Unity.Mathematics `math.cs`.